 To change your password, go to https://pchanger.williams.edu

-Note: this does not change your Meeting Maker, PeopleSoft, local windows account, local OSX account or NotifyLink passwords.
-OIT recommends that you use different passwords for these accounts.
+Note: this does not change your PeopleSoft, local Windows account or local OSX account passwords.

 Changing your local account password